jtl-scx/dev-guide/Guide/Channel-API.md

 **_Note_**: This is a optional step in the Workflow.

 The merchant has the option to decide whether the customer does not need to make a return.
-If no return is required, the `POST /v1/seller/order/return` can be sent directly by the merchant after receiving the Channel:Order.Return event.
+If no return is required, the `POST /v1/seller/order/return` can be sent by the merchant after receiving the Channel:Order.Return event.
 The property `requireReturnShipping`  should be set to `false` here.

 ### Return shipment arrives at the merchant's warehouse